jmsaavedra/EyeWriter-2.1-Kit/readme.txt

-schematic (.sch) and board (.brd) eagleCAD files for the 2.1 eye writer kit.
+schematic (.sch) and board (.brd) eagleCAD files for the eyeWriter v2.1 kit.

 http://eyewriter.org